Talking About Your Cancer Diagnosis and Asking for Help

 Is it normal to be "depressed" about a cancer diagnosis?

-Some degree of depression is common in people who are coping with cancer, and some cancers are more frequently associated with depression, like those in the pancreas and lung.
+Some depression is common (and normal) in people who are coping with cancer, and some cancers are more frequently associated with depression, like those in the pancreas and lung.
 About 25 percent of all people with cancer experience clinical depression, causing distress, impaired functioning, and a decreased ability to follow a treatment schedule.
-Not surprisingly, depression is seen more often in people with advanced stages of cancer, those with increased disability due to the cancer and those who have poor pain control.
+Not surprisingly, depression is seen more often in people with advanced stages of cancer, those with increased disability due to cancer, and those who have poor pain control.

 Counseling and medications can make a very big difference in how a depressed patient feels and improve other symptoms at the same time.
 Treatment for depression has proven benefits for persons with cancer.
 The following is a listing of organizations that have trained psychosocial oncology professionals that provide therapy/counseling for people after a cancer diagnosis:

 You can also contact your local cancer treatment facility to inquire about psychosocial support.
 Mostly every cancer center has a counseling service for oncology patients.